 NOTE: The solution will appear opalescent and light yellow after the solubilization.

-Subject the vesicles to 5 freeze/thaw cycles.
+Subject the vesicles to 5 freeze/thaw cycles to obtain unilamellar vesicles.
 Perform each cycle by putting the glass round-bottom flask for 30 s in liquid nitrogen for freezing step then leaving it in a water bath for 2 min for thawing step.

 NOTE: The temperature of the bath water should be 5-10°C higher as the melting temperature of the lipids.